- Published: 27 December 2014 27 December 2014

 Winners of Ivett Trophy, Ipswich, 1895.
 Whitwood Mine was at the top of the New Chum Mine near Dinmore.
 Men in photograph: Sid Nunn (turned 23 in 1895), J.Lindsay, Alex Macgregor, Joseph Ivett (Donor of Assoc.
 Cup), Charles Walker, R. (David known as Dick) Nunn (turned 27 in 1895), Arthur Nunn (turned 24 in 1895).
 Second row: David Franklin, Aaron Noble, John Stafford (Vice-President), C. W. L. (Louis) Heiner (Capt.), W. Stafford (Pres.), J. Campbell.
 Front Row: H.?(Albert, turned 33 in 1895) Nunn, James Burns, Bill Lindsay, G. Williams (Scorer).

 My great-grandfather Arthur Nunn is positively identified along with his brothers David (standing beside Arthur; even though he has the initial R beside his name, he was known as Dick, hence it being assumed his first name was Richard) and Sid (again, he is positively identified from other images).

 The other Nunn brother is seated bottom left but his initial isn't visible although an H is suggested.
 However, by looking through newspaper reports of Whitwood games, I'm convinced it's Albert.

-Looking at a summary of the 1893 season (see image below right) also confirms that Albert was a significant contributor to the team with 33 wickets for the season while Arthur took 23.
+By reading the summary of the 1893 season (see image) it also confirms that Albert was a significant contributor to the team with 33 wickets for the season while Arthur took 23.
 The brothers played in most of games, batting in 17 innings as did Sid, while David (aka Dick) had 13 appearances with the bat.

 The summary also matches several names of other individuals in the 1895 photo, so it's safe to say all the assumptions I've made previously should be accurate.